 Learn more: Entity matching

-Extract information from static P&IDs (Piping and Instrumentation Diagrams) to create fully contextualized and interactive diagrams that you can navigate on any device.
+Extract information from engineering diagrams such as static P&IDs (Piping and Instrumentation Diagrams) to create fully contextualized and interactive diagrams that you can navigate on any device.